onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 > "" - []()

+The answers aren't in [Xi Jinping Thought](https://en.wikipedia.org/wiki/Xi_Jinping_Thought) or [The Art of the Deal](https://en.wikipedia.org/wiki/The_Art_of_the_Deal).
+The current world "leaders" are merely pawns dancing to the tune of the systems they've inherited and found themselves in.
+They don't have a real vision and understanding of what their countries and our whole civilization should do.

+what if you actually improved something through acts of speculation - and not merely profiting? what if you were actually tuning the weights of society? the effect of investors over the allocation of resources is extremely primitive and crude - it got us to where we are, but it ain't getting us much further

 > "Being wrong by 70 years on a forecasting horizon of 85 years is not an acceptable error when trillions of dollars and the policymaking of the entire planet are on the line." - [Adam Dorr](https://x.com/adam_dorr/status/1925567850200039477)